rivt-info/rivtinfo.github.io/docs/_sources/index.md.txt

 - plots
 - tabulated data

-engineers could explore more options, accelerate convergence on effective design solutions, and explore unfamiliar technologies more efficiently.
+engineers could explore more options, accelerate convergence to effective design solutions, and explore unfamiliar technologies more efficiently.
 As document contributions accumulate, quality and breadth would evolve rapidly.